openyurtio/openyurt.io/docs/user-manuals/iot/edgex-foundry.md

 ### 3. Deploy optional components

 In the current version (v1.4.0) of PlatformAdmin, you can use the "components" field to deploy optional components with a single command.
 Below is an example of deploying "yurt-iot-dock," "edgex-device-virtual," and "edgex-device-rest" using the "components" field:

+> Refer to the [Components Documentation](../../reference/iot/components.md) for component names for optional components.

 ```shell
 # Add the "components" field on top of the previously deployed PlatformAdmin